informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/13-concrete-composition.md

 Notice that in the `app_greeter` body, we construct the greeter with `DaytimeGreeter(base_greeter())` instead of `DaytimeGreeter(SimpleGreeter)`.
-In theory, both expressions are valid and have the same effect.
-But by calling `base_greeter` inside `app_greeter`, we are stating that `app_greeter` do _not_ actually care which concrete type of the base greeter has, aside from it implementing `Greeter<AppContext>`.
+In theory, both expressions are valid and have the same effect, but calling `base_greeter` inside `app_greeter` implies that `app_greeter` does not care what the concrete type of `base_greeter` is; all that matters is that it implements `Greeter<AppContext>`.

-Having separate witness functions can also help us debug any error in dependencies much more easily.
-Let's say if we forgot to implement `QueryPersonContext` for `AppContext`, the dependency for `SimpleGreeter` would not be satisfied, and we would get a type error in `base_greeter`.
+Having separate witness functions can also help us debug any errors that arise in dependencies much more easily.
+Let's say that we forgot to implement `QueryPersonContext` for `AppContext` such that the dependency for `SimpleGreeter` would not be satisfied; we would get a type error in `base_greeter`.
+However, no errors would crop up in `app_greeter`, because it doesn't care that base greeter implements `SimpleGreeter`.
-On the other hand, the body of `app_greeter` would not get any error, because it is not aware of the base greeter being `SimpleGreeter`.

 If we were to write the complex expression in one go, like `DaytimeGreeter(SimpleGreeter)`, it would be less clear which part of the expression caused the type error.
-Things would get worse if we have more complex component composition.
-Therefore it is always a good practice to define the component instantiation in multiple smaller functions, so that it is clear to the reader whether the dependencies are being resolved correctly.
+Things would get worse if we introduced more complex component composition.
+Therefore, it is always a good practice to define the component instantiation in multiple smaller functions so that it is clear to the reader whether the dependencies are being resolved correctly.

 ## Reader Monad

-Readers from functional programming background such as Haskellers may notice that the context pattern look similar to the reader monad pattern.
-This is correct, as we are defining a global `Context` type and pass it as a function argument to all code that requires the context.
+Readers coming from a functional programming background might notice that the context pattern looks similar to the reader monad pattern.
+This is correct, as we are defining a global `Context` type and passing it around as a function argument to all code that requires the context.
 Additionally, we make use of the trait (typeclass) system in Rust for compile-time dependency injection, and the same pattern can be applied for the context type used in reader monads.

-For Rust readers, the main difference of the pattern described here with the reader monad is that we are passing the context value as explicit argument without using any monadic construct.
-This is slightly more verbose, but the benefit is we still get to enjoy much of the benefits of reader monad without requiring Rust programmers to learn what a monad really is.
+For Rust readers, the main difference of the pattern described here with the reader monad is that we are passing the context value as an explicit argument without making use of any monadic constructs.
+Doing it this way is slightly more verbose, but the upside is that we still get to enjoy much of the benefits of the reader monad pattern without requiring Rust programmers to learn what a monad really is (though if you're comfortable with using `Result` and `Option`, you've already been making use of monads).
-(hint: if you know how to use `Result` and `Option`, you might already understand monad without realizing it).